marifyo/fggcosha/_posts/2015-11-01-octoberawareness.md

 <figure>
 <a href="{{ site.url }}/images/bca/ogoandcolleagues.jpg"><img src="{{ site.url }}/images/bca/ogoandcolleagues.jpg"></a>
-<figcaption>Ogo Emodi Akpan, 2nd right, with her colleagues in the office. </figcaption>
+<figcaption>Ogo Emodi Akpan, 2nd right, with her colleagues in the office.
+Everyone in the picture held or wore a pink object.
+See if you can spot them.</figcaption>
 </figure>
 {: .image-pull-left}